deuscode/PowerShell-Docs/developer/format/label-element-for-tablecolumnheader-for-tablecontrol-format.md

 TableControl Element (Format)
-TableHeaders Element for TableControl (Format) TableColumnHeader Element for TableHeaders for TableControl (Format) Label Element  for TableColumnHeader for TablControl (Format)
+TableHeaders Element for TableControl (Format) TableColumnHeader Element for TableHeaders for TableControl (Format) Label Element  for TableColumnHeader for TableControl (Format)

 ## Syntax